waku-org/docs.waku.org/docs/overview/concepts/peer-discovery.md

 ## [Discv5](https://rfc.vac.dev/spec/33/)

-`Discv5` is a decentralized and efficient peer discovery method for the Waku network.
+`Discv5` is a decentralized and efficient peer discovery method for the Waku Network.
 It uses a [Distributed Hash Table (DHT)](https://en.wikipedia.org/wiki/Distributed_hash_table) for storing `ENR` records, providing resistance to censorship. `Discv5` offers a global view of participating nodes, enabling random sampling for load distribution.
 It uses bootstrap nodes as an entry point to the network, providing randomized sets of nodes for mesh expansion.
-This enhances resilience, load balancing, and security in the Waku network.
+This enhances resilience, load balancing, and security in the Waku Network.

 #### Pros